ArduPilot/ardupilot_wiki/plane/source/docs/qacro-mode.rst

 QACRO (for acrobatic) is a quadplane mode for advanced users that provides rate based stabilization like :ref:`Copter ACRO <copter:acro-mode>`.
 QACRO mode is best suited for aerobatic flight of a copter tailsitter, but is also available for other quadplane types.

-Also, set Q_M_HOVER_LEARN to 2 (learn and save) to allow the throttle midpoint to adjust automatically when hovering.

 Training mode is not implemented and this mode will behave similarly to a fixed wing plane in MANUAL mode, with no limitations on earth frame roll, pitch and yaw.

 Aileron and elevator stick scalings are set by parameters ACRO_ROLL_RATE and ACRO_PITCH_RATE, respectively, with default of 180 deg/sec.
 Yaw stick scaling is set by Q_YAW_RATE_MAX with default of 100 deg/sec.